-I eat a primarily whole food plant-based and I wholeheartedly believe in eating this way.
+I eat a primarily whole food plant-based diet.
 It works for me and I love how it makes me feel.
-Plant foods full of vitamins, minerals, proteins, fats and all the energy we need to live our lives.
-I never feel deprived without eating animal products.
+Plant foods are full of vitamins, minerals, proteins, fats and all the energy we need to live our lives.

 I eat what I want and that’s mostly just whole foods prepared in simple and delicious ways.
 I try to keep my recipes as simple and minimal as I can and most of the recipes you’ll find on Running on Real Food don’t require any fancy or hard to find ingredients.

-I grocery shop and cook vegan at home and all the recipes on Running on Real Food are vegan but I don’t like to label my diet or have to explain my dietary choices to anyone.
-I am not vegan, although I do eat plant-based more or less 100% of the time.
-I never eat meat or fish and I avoid dairy, eggs and any other animal products as much as possible.
+I grocery shop and cook vegan at home and all the recipes on Running on Real Food are vegan however, I don’t label my diet or eating philosophy any which way, nor feel I have to explain my dietary choices to anyone.

-Here in Vancouver, it’s easy to eat a healthy vegan diet, so I do, however there have been instances when travelling for example, where I haven’t been able to completely avoid eggs and dairy.
-I’m okay with that.
-I do the best I can with what I have at any given time.
+Here in Vancouver, it’s easy to eat a healthy vegan diet, so I do.
+Why wouldn’t I?
+Other than that, I do the best I can with what I have at any given time.

 I avoid overly processed foods in my diet and prefer to keep things simple.
 I don’t really have need for processed foods when it’s so easy to make your own healthy options at home.
-Plus, now more than ever, there are so many fantastic resources out there for plant-based recipes it’s easier than ever to eat a vegan diet!
+That being said, I still eat processed foods sometimes – life is short!
+Especially all the fun vegan meat and dairy alternatives that are available today.

 I feel very, very fortunate that I have the choice to eat the way I do.
 I have access to fresh, seasonal and local produce, farmers markets and health food stores.
 I have plenty of everything I need, everyday.
 I have fresh, clean water, some of the best in the world.
 It’s really amazing and I’m so grateful.